| 5

 by John Masefield OM the Poet Laureate. |

-used the Chart House for seamanship lessons, but not frequently.
+The Chart House was used for seamanship lessons, but not frequently.

 A cadet whilst descending to the deck via the backstay fell on

-I believe.
-It was said a broken wire strand pierced his hand and
+the roof and was fatally injured.
+It was thought that a broken wire strand pierced his hand and

 he lost his hold.